Why is Major League Soccer one of the most valuable sports assets to invest in?

 Although the fees to own a club is high, it is nothing compared to the other major U.S. sports leagues.
 The Denver Broncos just recently sold for $4.65 billion to one of the members of the Walton Family.
 Yes, the owners of Walmart.

-The league is expected to grow to 32 sometime in the near future.
+The league is expected to grow to 32 teams sometime in the near future.
 For any investor looking to get into owning a major sports team, the time is now to buy.